-- Class B and C Misdemeanors are eligible to be set aside after one year with no convictions.
+- Class B and C Misdemeanors, Contempt of Court, and violations are eligible to be set aside after one year with no convictions.

-Drug offenses are the most significant category of Class B Felony convictions that will be eligible beginning on January 1, 2022.
-These convictions will be eligible for expungement after seven years.
-These offenses include Manufacture or Delivery of a Controlled Substance.
-Until this law takes effect, these convictions cannot be set aside until twenty years have elapsed, and then only if there was no subsequent arrest or conviction.
+Drug offenses are the most significant category of Class B Felony convictions that are now eligible for expungement.
+These convictions are now eligible seven years after an individual’s last conviction.
+These offenses include Manufacture or Delivery of a Controlled Substance and Aggravated Identity Theft.
+Before Senate Bill 397 took effect, these convictions could not be set aside until twenty years had elapsed, and even then, only if there had been no other arrest or conviction in that time.

-The new law is a common sense change to Oregon Expungement Law, ORS 137.225, to allow most drug offenses to be set aside after a person shows a substantial period of lawful behavior.
+The change in law is a common sense overhaul to Oregon expungement law, ORS 137.225, to allow most drug offenses to be set aside after a person shows a substantial period of lawful behavior.
 The new law helps people who got their lives on track and want to move forward without their past mistakes limiting their future potential.

-The law does not help people who sell methamphetamine and other hard drugs to minors.
-In general, those convictions are Class A felonies and they are never eligible for expungement.
-There are other ineligible crimes as well that include convictions for child abuse and elder abuse, sex crimes, and driving crimes.
+The law does not help people who sell methamphetamine or other hard drugs to minors.
+In general, those convictions are Class A felonies and they are never eligible for expungement under current law.
+There are other ineligible crimes as well, including convictions for child abuse and elder abuse, most sex crimes, and driving crimes.